-Through consultation and collaboration, our school community has identified 3 school-wide core expectations:
+Through consultation and collaboration, our school community has identified 4 school-wide core expectations:

 - Be Safe

 - Be Responsible

 - Be Respectful

+- Be a Learner

 Conduct Expectations

 Students

 Below are examples of what our three core expectations look like for students across the school.
 In addition, each classroom will have their own set of examples to help students and visitors understand the expectations and meet the standards we hold for everyone at Eatons Hill State School.